edtremsaga/Vibey-Looper/DEPLOYMENT.md

 # Deployment Guide - Vercel

-This guide will help you deploy Vibey YouTube Loop Practice to Vercel so you can use it on any device, including your iPhone.
+This guide will help you deploy Vibey YouTube Music Looper to Vercel so you can use it on any device, including your iPhone.

 ## Prerequisites